 Treatment for vascular disease in Gainesville, Florida

-At The Heart & Vascular Center of North Florida Regional Medical Center, we offer surgical treatment options for patients with vascular disease.
+At The Heart & Vascular Center of North Florida Regional Medical Center, we offer many different treatment options for patients with vascular disease.
 Vascular disease refers to a narrowing or blockage within the vascular system—including the veins and arteries—which carries blood from the heart throughout the rest of the body.

 To learn more about our vascular services, please call our Consult-A-Nurse® team at (352) 333-4300.